wenkokke/eleanor/doc/presentation.md

 # Future work

-Can we use the structure of linear lambdas to prune our search space?
+Can we use the structure of linear programs to prune our search space?

 + each term has $$n$$ lambas, $$n$$ vars, and $$n - 1$$ apps
 + kinda hard, probably won't scale well